Your Cart

 In the control group, 63% of women had BV recurrence within 12 weeks, while only 35% in the partner-treatment group experienced a recurrence — a nearly 50% reduction.
 This suggests that not only can men carry BV bacteria and transmit them back to their female partners, but treating male partners could be key to reducing BV recurrence.

 Previous studies treated male sexual partners but were largely ineffective, leading many experts to believe bacterial vaginosis wasn’t sexually transmitted.
-Those studies suffered from issues such as inadequate treatment methods and insufficient participant numbers.
+Those studies suffered from issues such as inadequate treatment methods and insufficient numbers of participants.
 This new study demonstrates that using topical antibiotics effectively treats both partners.

-For now, if you are struggling with recurrent bacterial vaginosis and are interested in partner treatment, both you and your partner should discuss the current evidence and options available with your physicians.
+For now, if you are struggling with recurrent bacterial vaginosis and are interested in partner treatment, both you and your partner should discuss the current evidence and options available with your physician.

 Treatment options for BV in men